 Legal Plan Providers

-So having a legal plan, or a group legal plan overcomes a lot of these obstacles.
+Having a legal plan, or a group legal plan overcomes a lot of these obstacles.
 They’re more popular these days and they’re available through an employer benefit plan.
 They’re also available through independent insurance providers.
 They eliminate many of these obstacles and they help the public get equal access to the legal system.
 Group legal plans work like medical insurance plans and the employee pays into the plan.
-If they ever need a lawyer for basic legal services—such as a prenup agreement, real estate closing, a will or even a bankruptcy, they can call on their plan administrator to get a referral to an attorney that’s within the insurance network.
-So even though the plans do not offer blanket coverage for all legal needs, at the very least, they offer protection for the minor or routine issues, which are just as important.
-They include adoption, divorce, juvenile court proceedings, property protection, real estate transactions, or traffic matters—you know, things like that.
+If they ever need a lawyer for basic legal services—such as a prenup agreement, real estate closing, a will, or even a bankruptcy, they can call on their plan administrator to get a referral to an attorney that’s within the insurance network.
+So even though the plans do not offer blanket coverage for all legal needs, at the very least, they offer protection for minor or routine issues, which are just as important.
+They include adoptions, divorces, juvenile court proceedings, property protection, real estate transactions, or traffic matters.

 If you need something more involved, you’ll have to go into an attorney’s office through the network, but then the network will give you a discount.
 So take advantage of that.
 So while the service might not be completely covered, it’s still made affordable through the group legal program.

 My issue is that with the pros of a group legal plan is just access, but if you have a legal plan in your employee benefit package, you should really take a moment to see what the plan covers and you should consider what I just told you about the pros and cons of using attorneys in a legal plan.

 Interview Attorney Before You Hire